When the Ground Says No: How Solar Farms Get Built on Tough Terrain

 What the Numbers Look Like

-Material | Galvanized steel |
+What it's made of | Galvanized steel |

-Width | Averaging 3 inches in diameter |
+How wide | Avg.
+3 inches in diameter |

-Length | Available from roughly 5 feet to over 8 feet, depending on site needs |
+How long | Available from roughly 5 feet to over 8 feet, depending on site needs |

-Downward Force | Up to 10,100 lbs |
+How much it holds (down) | Up to 10,100 lbs of downward force |

-Uplift | Up to 7,300 lbs; critical for wind resistance |
+How much it holds (up) | Up to 7,300 lbs of uplift; critical for wind resistance |

-Lateral Force | Up to 2,500 lbs |
+How much it holds (sideways) | Up to 2,500 lbs of lateral force |

-Grade | 20% grade in any direction |
+Works on slopes up to | 20% grade in any direction |

 Height adjustability | About 6 to 12 inches of built-in adjustment to handle uneven terrain |